Organic cashmere: why is a kimono so expensive — and so precious?

 • A timeless kimono cut

-• One part that replaces five others
+• A piece that replaces five others

 • A slow approach to luxury